Why Is Multi-Accounting a Problem for Digital Banks?

 However, thoroughly analyzing users’ digital footprints and device information can reveal thousands of additional, often hidden data points, especially valuable for spotting users attempting to mask their real identities.
 This can include indicators like VPN or proxy usage, virtual SIMs, device hardware and software details, linked social media profiles and email address maturity.

 These data points enable digital banks to get a comprehensive picture of their users and spot suspicious connections faster.
 Rather than manually comparing user similarities, an automated fraud prevention system can handle this task.
 Through a single API connection point, all data is gathered and analyzed in real time, enabling automatic decisions based on custom rules tailored to each business’s specific needs and usage patterns.
-This ensures a streamlined, proactive approach to multi-account detection.
+This ensures a streamlined, proactive approach to multi-accounting detection.

-Top 3 Custom Rules for Preventing Digital Bank Multi Accounting
+Top 3 Custom Rules for Preventing Digital Bank Multi-Accounting

 Here are three highly effective rules to help spot fraudsters trying to create multiple accounts: